gabrielwright1/advanced-react/frontend/Notes.md

 1. We can scope our CSS really easily
 2. You can use JS values inside of CSS (i.e. variable thats part of state/react app)

+# Global Styles, Typography, Layout Styles

+How do we create base (i.e. colors, styles) styles?

+-   Create a GlobalStyles component using 'createGlobalStyle' from styled components
+-   Setup CSS variables on the html or :root selectors for colors, max width, box shadow
+-   Create an @font-face selector for font details
+-   Within the body, set the font-family with our new font, and the '-app' autocompletion font stack as the fallback
+-   Apply the styles by adding a <GlobalStyles /> component to the page